14th August 2019

 I once asked a leading medical expert what his opinion was about the mis/delayed diagnosis that cast a shadow over cauda equina syndrome, his answer, “Well….we see a lot of fakers?”.

+”People presenting at A & E with low back pain are from the peripherals of society and are simply clogging up the system ” was another consultants opinion and I think to this day, has been the worst.
 I was even privy to an explanation of the functioning patient as an excuse, and this amongst medical professionals trying to improve things for patients.
-I will save that one for another day!
+I will save these for another day!

 Support group meetings offer face to face peer support, product demonstrations and advice across the UK.
-This means our services accessible to everybody in the community affected by CES.
+Our services are accessible to everybody in the community affected by CES.
 Every member we have, either in our online groups or across the country contributes to the support we offer.

 We are a tight knit community and it is humbling to see how people offer comfort and advice time and time again in our groups, to complete strangers, making the daunting and isolating world of cauda equina syndrome ever smaller.